PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 This means that users can enter the course and view resources, but can't make contributions (to Discussions, submission points etc.).
 This is **not** a feature that we use at UoY, so you do not have to set this status after the semester end.

-### Hide Course in your own Courses List
+### Hide a Course in your own Courses List

-Staff can hide sites from their own view of the Courses list and any search or filter results.
+Staff can hide sites from their own view of the Courses list and any search or filter results (and show again).
 This **does not** close the course to students; if the site is open, they will still be able to access it.

-See our [Hide sites in your Courses List guide](../ultra/courses-list.md#hide-sites-from-your-own-view) for more details.
+See our [Hide/show sites in your Courses List guide](../ultra/courses-list.md#hideshow-sites-from-your-own-view) for more details.